 Are the extras fitted into my motorhome also taken into account in any part-exchange valuation?

 Extras, such as onboard entertainment systems or fitted appliances, may enhance the part exchange value of your motorhome.

 To help ensure that you are receiving top price in part exchange, therefore, give as full a picture as possible of all the extras fitted, when they were fitted, by whom, and the individual service histories if these are available.

 Once again, the more detail you offer, the greater the financial consideration is likely to be.

 What if I’m dissatisfied with the part exchange price I’m offered?

-With the best of will on both sides, there is always the chance that you consider the price for your motorhome to be underrated.
+With the best will in the world – on the part of both parties – there is always the chance that you consider the price you are offered for your motorhome to be underrated.

 If you manage to find a buyer, it is entirely possible that that person, too, is also interested in making a part exchange.
 If you put them in touch with the dealer from whom you are planning to buy your new motorhome, you might find that you have made two new friends – your buyer and the dealer from whom you are planning to buy.